 GPS has been a source of security for businesses and individuals, allowing the visibility of their vehicles and assets on a digital map.
 But some people regard it as an invasion of privacy, thankfully, there are laws in the UK that have been put in place to protect the privacy of all individuals.
-The use of vehicle tracking devices is rarely referenced in legal scripts provided by the government.
-Before implementing a GPS Tracking system, one must read the laws regarding privacy and monitoring to develop a legal framework.
+While the laws in the UK regarding personal privacy makes total sense, there are not specific laws in the topic of GPS tracking.

 What Is GPS Tracking?